 Executive Vice Chair: Conference of Presidents

-An application to the Vilnius City Council to designate an area on the cemetery for prayer, was declined.
+An application to the Vilnius City Council to build a fence and designate an area on the cemetery for prayer, was declined.

 SEE WHAT THE EXPERTS SAY:

 Professor Irwin Cotler

 The Special Envoy for Preserving Holocaust Remembrance and Combating Antisemitism and a former Minister of Justice and Attorney General of Canada

 International lawyer, an emeritus Harvard Law School professor known for his work in constitutional law

 LOCAL AND INTERNATIONAL JEWISH COMMUNITIES SUPPORT THE NEED TO RESTORE AND PROTECT JEWISH CEMETERIES, AS DETERMINED BY JEWISH LAW.

 Colorized image of original cemetery

 NOT ALLOWING PRAYER